shreyansh26/shreyansh26.github.io/_pages/cv.md

 ---
-layout: cv
+layout: page
-permalink: /cv/
+permalink: /assets/pdf/resume/Resume_Shreyansh.pdf
-title: cv
+title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+# cv_pdf: resume/Resume_Shreyansh.pdf
-description: This is a description of the page.
+# description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
-toc:
+# toc:
-  sidebar: left
+#   sidebar: left
 ---